-Acronym Long form Description Al Artificial Intelligence Computer systems and software that are able to perform tasks that ordinarily require human intelligence, such as decision-making and the creation of images.
-CCE Child criminal exploitation A form of abuse where an individual or group takes advantage of an imbalance of power to coerce, manipulate or deceive a child into taking part in criminal activity in exchange for something the victim needs or wants, for the financial advantage or other advantage of the perpetrator or facilitator, and/or through violence or the threat of violence.
+Acronym Long form Description CCE Child criminal exploitation A form of abuse where an individual or group takes advantage of an imbalance of power to coerce, manipulate or deceive a child into taking part in criminal activity and may include exchange for something the victim needs or wants, for the financial advantage or other advantage of the perpetrator or facilitator, and/or through violence or the threat of violence.
 CSCS Children's social care services The branch of the local authority that deals with children's social care.
-CSE Child sexual exploitation A form of sexual abuse where an individual or group takes advantage of an imbalance of power to coerce, manipulate or deceive a child into sexual activity in exchange for something the victim needs or wants, for the financial advantage, increased status or other advantage of the perpetrator or facilitator, and/or through violence or the threat of violence.
+CSE Child sexual exploitation A form of sexual abuse where an individual or group takes advantage of an imbalance of power to coerce, manipulate or deceive a child into sexual activity which may include exchange for something the victim needs or wants, for the financial advantage, increased status or other advantage of the perpetrator or facilitator, and/or through violence or the threat of violence.
 DBS Disclosure and barring service The service that performs the statutory check of criminal records for anyone working or volunteering in a school.
-DfE Department for Education The national government body with responsibility for children's services, policy and education, including early years, schools, higher and further education policy, apprenticeships and wider skills in England.
+DfE Department for Education The national government body with responsibility for children's services, policy, and education, including early years, schools, higher and further education policy, apprenticeships, and wider skills in England.
 DPO Data protection officer The appointed person in school with responsibility for overseeing data protection strategy and implementation to ensure compliance with the UK GDPR and Data Protection Act.
-DSL/DDSL Designated safeguarding lead/deputy designated A member of the senior leadership team who has lead responsibility for safeguarding and child protection throughout the school.
+DSL Designated safeguarding lead A member of the senior leadership team who has lead responsibility for safeguarding and child protection throughout the school.
+EEA European Economic Area The Member States of the European Union (EU) and three countries of the European Free Trade

-safeguarding lead EEA European Economic Area The Member States of the European Union (EU) and three countries of the European Free Trade Association (EFTA) (Iceland, Liechtenstein and Norway; excluding Switzerland).
-EHC plan Education, health and care plan A funded intervention plan which coordinates the educational, health and care needs for students who have significant needs that impact on their learning and access to education.
-The plan identifies any additional support needs or interventions and the intended impact they will have for the student.
-ESFA Education and Skills Funding Agency An agency sponsored by the Department for Education with accountability for funding education and skills training for children, young people and adults.
+Association (EFTA) (Iceland, Liechtenstein, and Norway; excluding Switzerland).
+EHC plan Education, health, and care plan A funded intervention plan which coordinates the educational, health and care needs for pupils who have significant needs that impact on their learning and access to education.
+The plan identifies any additional support needs or interventions and the intended impact they will have for the pupil.
+ESFA Education and Skills Funding Agency An agency sponsored by the Department for Education with accountability for funding education and skills training for children, young people, and adults.
 FGM Female genital mutilation All procedures involving the partial or total removal of the external female genitalia or other injury to the female genital organs.
 FGM is illegal in the UK and a form of child abuse with long-lasting harmful consequences.
-UK GDPR UK General Data Protection Regulation Legislative provision designed to strengthen the safety and security of all data held within an organisation and ensure that procedures relating to personal data are fair and consistent. НВА 'Honour- based' abuse So-called 'honour-based' abuse involves crimes that have been committed to defend the honour of the family and/or community.
+UK GDPR UK General Data Protection Regulation Legislative provision designed to strengthen the safety and security of all data held within an organisation and ensure that procedures relating to personal data are fair and consistent in line with the UK GDPR and the DfE's data protection guidance НВА 'Honour- based' abuse So-called 'honour-based' abuse involves crimes that have been committed to defend the honour of the family and/or community.
 HMCTS HM Courts and Tribunals Service HM Courts and Tribunals Service is responsible for the administration of criminal, civil and family courts and tribunals in England and Wales.
 HMCTS is an executive agency, sponsored by the Ministry of Justice.
 IICSA Independent Inquiry into Child Sexual Abuse The Independent Inquiry into Child Sexual Abuse is analysing case files from the Disclosure and Barring Service to learn more about the behaviours of perpetrators who have sexually abused children in institutions, and to understand institutional responses to these behaviours.
+KCSIE Keeping children safe in education Statutory guidance setting out schools and colleges' duties to safeguard and promote the welfare of children.